Wedding Ceremony Readings

 A selection of optional reading suggestions for weddings and life cycle ceremonies

-Let us ask God for his continued blessing on wedding couple: Lord, may your fullest blessing come upon them so that they may together rejoice in your gift of married love.
+Let us ask God for his continued blessing on wedding couple: God, may your fullest blessing come upon them so that they may together rejoice in your gift of married love.
 May they be noted for their good lives and be parents filled with virtue.
 May they be glad that you help them in their work and know that you are with them in their need.
 May they reach old age in the company of friends and family.

 A Marriage Poem by Rumi